 Even worse, many people hallucinate when taking MDMA.
 These hallucinations can become quite intense and may cause panic and fear.
 Though not as dangerous as PCP, it may trigger some similar side effects.
 When this happens, a person may be impossible to control.
 Some may even become violent and aggressive, though this reaction is relatively rare.
 Still, the risk of its occurrence makes MDMA a bit like a die roll.
 You may have no issues with it one time but develop problems later.

 Therefore, these dangers make MDMA a substance that shouldn’t be tolerated.
 While it may make a person feel good, the side effects are too dangerous.
 Even worse, many may not realize that this drug could have addictive potential.
 This facet of ecstasy abuse is not often reported.
 However, many rehab centers have had to help people who suffered physical and emotional problems related to this drug.
-Therefore, you must understand more about this potential danger and the ways that it can be managed.
+Therefore, you must understand more about this potential danger.
+Furthermore, you need to know how to manage it.

 Is Ecstasy Addictive?